spbkaizo/tidlr/README.md

 # Changelog

+### 0.9.3

+* Tidal changed the access tokens, so they have been rotated in the app.
+* There's a JSON file available at https://cdn.jsdelivr.net/gh/yaronzz/Tidal-Media-Downloader@latest/Else/tokens.json which seems to keep track of new tokens
+* TODO: Implement JSON download of tokens file at runtime to remove need for manual recompile, with fall back on pre-defined tokens.

 ### 0.9.2

 * You can now paste a full URL for a playlist to the command line, and the tool will strip out the playlist, making things slightly easier for using the "Copy Link" option in Tidal

 ### 0.9.1